 Cerebrum

-The largest structure of the brain is the cerebrum and contains lobes including frontal, parietal, occipital, and temporal lobes.
+This is the largest part of the brain and includes both hemispheres, and all the lobes.
 It is the centre of intellect, memory, language and consciousness, receiving and interpreting sensory information and controlling movement.

 Frontal Lobes

-The frontal lobes are considered our emotional control centre and home to our personality.
-They are involved in motor function (movement), problem solving, spontaneity, memory, language, initiation, judgement, impulse control, and social and sexual behaviour.
+Are our behavioural and emotional control centre.
+They are also involved in voluntary movement, planning, initiation, problem solving, memory, language, judgement, impulse control, and social and sexual behaviour.

 Parietal Lobes